Some Classic Private Eye & Detective Board Games

 Release your inner Beckett!
 Or Castle.
 Or one of your favourite characters from the show.
 The object is to catch the bad guy, of course, drawing cards until the list of suspects is narrowed down to one and the murderer is revealed.
 You can play a short game (one episode) or a longer version (a season!).

-After suffering the indignity of everything from The Simpsons to The Lehr-McNeil Report versions of the venerable mystery board game, the licencing greedheads finally got it right -- an actual mystery-related tie-in!
-Unfortunately, it only seems to be available in Australia, and even then it seems like it was a very limited edition.
+After suffering the indignity of everything from The Simpsons to The Lehr-McNeil Report versions of the venerable mystery board game, the licencing greedheads finally got it right — an actual mystery-related tie-in to the most famous mystery game of all!
+Unfortunately, it seems to have been only available in Australia, and even then it seems like it was a very limited edition.
 Maybe Phryne should investigate.

 Treasures from the Past